 A place to begin or to begin again.
-Break down key foundational poses, standard breathing exercises, and foundational alignment within a moderately-paced vinyasa format.
+Break down key poses, standard breathing exercises, and foundational alignment within an accessible format for linking breath to movement.
 Appropriate for anyone who wants to concentrate on the fundamentals.
 No prior experience expected.

 A step between levels, featuring aspects of both.
 This class offers the opportunity to move with increased fluidity and into more challenging modifications.
 Experience in Basics encouraged.